beecode-rs/msh-node-env/README.md

 ## Naming Strategy

 We are using naming strategy to give us flexibility to introduce isolated env values.
 Idea: If we are using docker-compose and have one .env file with the database credentials that multiple containers.
-Something like
+Something like:

 ```dotenv
 #.env